Tumor Treating Fields for Mesothelioma

 Researchers think TTFields works by disrupting cell division.
 Cancer cells grow, divide, and multiply rapidly.
 Healthy cells have controls in place to limit this, but malignant cells divide at a runaway pace.

-The electric fields disrupt the formation of what is known as the spindle in a dividing cell.
-They also interfere with structures within the cell that must separate for it to divide.
+Electric fields disrupt the formation of the spindle in a dividing cell.
+In other words, they interfere with structures within the cell that must separate for it to divide and create new cells.

 What Does TTFields Treat?